dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 # Binary Backups to Network File System

-When using a file system for binary backups, NFS is recommended so that *backups work seamlessly across multiple machines and/or containers*.
+When using a file system for binary backups, NFS is recommended.
+NFS will allow *"backups work seamlessly across multiple machines and/or containers"*.

 * [Overview of NFS Servers](#overview-of-nfs-servers)
 * [Provision NFS Server Instructions](#provision-nfs-server-instructions)